 4. Ensure your management team is on board

-This is where your change management runs into trouble…when you don’t make sure you have management buy-in.
+This is where your change management success runs into trouble…when you don’t make sure you have management buy-in.

 But why is this even an issue?